Rockies vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- When it comes to the total, the Rockies and their foes are 5-5-0 in their previous 10 contests.

-- The Rockies are 1-1-0 against the runline over their past 10 matchups (two of those matchups had a runline set by oddsmakers).
+- The Rockies' ATS record is 1-1-0 over their previous 10 contests (two of those matchups had spread set by bookmakers).

 Rockies Betting Records & Stats

-- This season, Colorado has won two of its 19 games, or 10.5%, when it's the underdog by at least +180 on the moneyline.
+- Colorado has a record of 1-15 in games where sportsbooks have it as underdogs of at least +185 on the moneyline.

-- The Rockies have an implied victory probability of 35.7% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Rockies have a 35.1% chance of coming away with a victory in the contest.

-- Colorado and its opponents have hit the over in 47 of its 111 games with a total this season.
+- Games involving Colorado have gone over the total set by oddsmakers in 48 of 112 chances this season.

-- The Rockies have posted a record of 13-9-0 against the spread this season.
+- The Rockies are 13-9-0 against the spread in their 22 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!